 Advanced academic writing requires so much revision because these two competing factors are very difficult to reconcile.
 When a scholar is first writing something, their goal is usually to capture for themselves the complexity of the thing they are talking about.
 This is an essential step for any writer to take in order to clarify their own thinking.
 However, the writing that results from this initial process tends to be constructed in a way that does not take the presumed reader’s needs into account.
 This is why it usually takes a great deal of revision to produce a final draft that conveys complex material that is also clear and easy for readers to follow.

-The collection of revision strategies contained in this online resource are grouped into categories: Structure, Hierarchy, Argument, Key Terms, Orienting, Style, Tone, and Voice, and Clarity, Gammar, and Usage.
+The collection of revision strategies contained in this online resource are grouped into categories: Structure, Hierarchy, Argument, Evidence and Analysis, Key Terms, Orienting, Style, Tone, and Voice, and Clarity, Grammar, and Usage.
 Each of these categories represents an aspect of academic writing that you need to be thinking about during the revision process.
 Below, we offer a brief description of each category.

 Decisions about structure are of primary importance when writing to convince readers that your knowledge contribution is both necessary and valid.
 Revising your way toward a clear and effective structure is essential because of two inescapable conditions under which your reader is encountering your work: